Cities: Skylines: Gameplay

-The player starts with a plot of land – equivalent to a 2 × 2 km area – along with an interchange exit from a nearby highway, as well as a starting amount of in-game money.
+The player starts with a plot of land – equivalent to a 2 × 2 km area – along with an interchange exit from a nearby highway, access to a body of water, as well as a starting amount of in-game money.
 The player proceeds to add roads and residential, industrial and commercial zones, and basic services like power, water and sewage, to encourage residents to move in and supply them with jobs.

 As the city grows beyond certain population tiers, the player unlocks new city improvements, including schools, fire stations, police stations, health care facilities and waste management systems, tax and government edicts, mass transit systems, and other features for managing the city.
 One such feature enables the player to designate parts of their city as districts.
 Each district can be configured by the player to restrict the types of developments permitted or to enforce specific regulations within the district's bounds, such as only allowing for industrial sectors devoted to agriculture, offering free public transportation for the district to reduce traffic, raising or reducing taxes for the various classes of development, or, with the Green Cities DLC, discouraging fossil-fuel vehicles from entering a district while not discouraging electric vehicles, reducing noise pollution caused by traffic.

 Buildings in the city have various development levels that are met by improving the local area, with higher levels providing more benefits to the city.
 For example, a commercial store will increase in level if nearby residents are more educated, which in turn will allow it to hire more employees and increase tax revenue for the city.
 When the player has accumulated enough residents and money, they can purchase neighbouring plots of land, each equivalent in size to the starting land area, allowing them to build up eight additional parcels out of 25 within a 10 × 10 km area.
 The parcel limitation is to allow the game to run across the widest range of personal computers, but players can use Steam Workshop modifications to open not only all of the game's standard 25-tile building area, but the entire map (81 tiles, 324 km2).